Search our Database!(Wild edibles, Herbs, Mushrooms):

 There is one Hardy Banana Tree(Musa basjoo) that will survive year after year in cold climates( down to USDA Zone 5).
 The catch is that it does not fruit or flower in cold climates, and even if it did, the fruits are not edible.
 So why is this plant featured on Eat The Planet if it does not get bananas?
 Because the gigantic leaves are used in cooking around the world.
 The way Japanese Banana manages to live through cold climates is that all the foliage dies down to the ground in the winter, the deep roots stay alive below the frost line, the next summer the tree grows full size again up to an astonishing 10’-15′ by the end of the summer.
 The best way to make sure the Hardy Banana stays alive is to pile mulch or wood chips on, about 3’ high after the foliage dies in the fall.
+This wild edible is not native to the United States but you can buy 2 Musa Basjoo Banana Trees Here.
+This is a plant that I personally am excited about because of my own experience.
+The photo featured on this page is my specimen of japanese hardy banana growing in Zone 5b in southern new england.
+We cover the roots with mulch in the winter and it grows to about 12′ in the summer.

 The gigantic leaves can get to be 6’ long and 18” wide.
 Banana leaves are used around the world to wrap up meals and steam them inside the leaves.
 Some examples are Mexican Tamales, South American Pasteles, India’s Idlis, Filipino Bibingka, there are many more recipes using banana leaves to cook food.
 The banana leaf imparts a flavor onto the food and keeps the flavors of the food contained.
 Banana leaves are often used to steam fish with other veggies or spices, they are also often used to make different types of doughy meals sometimes with meat and veggies stuffed in the dough.
 There are also some other less known uses for the plant.
 The liquidy trunk contains starch that is extracted and used as a flour substitute.
 If you can manage to get the plant to flower maybe in a greenhouse then the nectar can be drunken and has a sweet flavor.